 Production control also includes ensuring that the resources are available when needed, monitoring production to ensure that it meets the schedule, and making changes as required to ensure that production meets the forecasted demand.

-- Planning: In this step, managers determine what products need to be made and identify the necessary resources.
+- Planning: In this step, managers determine what products must be made and identify the necessary resources.
 They also develop a schedule for producing these products.

 - Manufacturing: In this step, workers make the products.